Disaster Financial Assistance for Workers and Small Business Owners

 Tax Filing Deadlines and Extension Due to Coronavirus

 The deadline for filing federal income taxes is now July 15, 2020.
 This three-month extension to the normal April 15 deadline comes in response to the coronavirus pandemic.

 This extension does not apply to state and local tax returns.
 To make sure you file those on time, find out the tax filing due dates in your state.
 If you do not file and pay your taxes on time, you will be charged interest and a late payment penalty.
 For taxpayers due a refund, there is no penalty for filing a late return.

 Coronavirus Financial Help for Small Businesses

-Note: The Small Business Administration has placed the following notice on its Coronavirus (COVID-19): Small Business Guidance & Loan Resources page.
+Please note: The Small Business Administration has placed the following on its Paycheck Protection Program page.